deg0nz/MMM-VartaESS/README.md

 # MMM-VartaESS

+This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-[MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror/) module to show information about Varta Energy Storage Systems
+This module shows live information about Varta Energy Storage Systems.

-## Node version
+## About

-This module was developed and tested with Node.js version 16.x
+The module has the following features:

+* Show live data of Varta Energy Storage Systems (ESS)
+* Send power data to [MMM-EnergyMonitor](https://github.com/deg0nz/MMM-EnergyMonitor) (see below)
+* The data is fetched via Modbus TCP from the ESS

 ## Installing